 Idaho's individual artists and 501(c)(3) nonprofit arts organizations will be served by this request.
-If the request is not approved, the Commission on the Arts will be unable to receive projected increased funds from the National Endowment for the Arts, and thus would be unable to disburse additional grants to Idaho's artists and arts organizations throughout the state.
+If the requested spending authority increase is not approved, the Commission on the Arts will be unable to receive projected increased funds from the National Endowment for the Arts, and thus would be unable to disburse additional grants to Idaho's artists and arts organizations throughout the state.